Day 25: Squeaky wheels get the grease

 “All the news that’s fit to print”, this was The New York Times’ motto when it was founded in 1851.

-And this was what the first page looked like:
+And this was what the front page looked like:

 The lesson here is pretty simple, but vital if you want to sell online.